lukejharmon/lukejharmon.github.io/pubs.md

 - Revell, L. J., L. J. Harmon, R. B. Langerhans, and J. J. Kolbe.
 2007.
 A phylogenetic approach to determining the importance of constraint on phenotypic evolution in the neotropical lizard Anolis cristatellus.
 Evolutionary Ecology Research 9: 261-282.

+- Mooers, A.O., Harmon, L.J., Wong, D.H.J., and S.B.
+Heard.
+2007.
+Some models of phylogenetic tree shape.
+Pages 147-168 in New Mathematical Models for Evolution (O. Gascuel and M. Steel, eds.), Oxford University Press, Oxford.

+## 2006

 - Harmon, L. J. and R. Gibson.
 2006.
 Multivariate phenotypic evolution among island and mainland populations of the ornate day gecko, Phelsuma ornata.
 Evolution 60: 2622-2632.

 - Melville, J., L. J. Harmon, and J. B. Losos.
 2006.
 Intercontinental community convergence of ecology and morphology in desert lizards.
 Proceedings of the Royal Society Series B: Biological Sciences 273: 557-563.

+## 2005

 - Harmon, L. J. and J. B. Losos.
 2005.
 The effect of intraspecific sample size on type I and type II error rates in comparative studies.
 Evolution 59:2705-2710.